-When it was proclaimed that we collectively no longer needed craftsmen and everyone should become a computer programmer, school districts were quick to disassemble their kitchens and workshops.
-This happened at the same time schools boxed up kitchens, serving students foodservice fare made warm over what cooks before actually cooked.
+When it was proclaimed that we collectively no longer needed craftsmen and everyone should become a computer programmer, school districts were quick to disassemble their home ec kitchens and shop class workshops.
+This happened at the same time schools boxed up cafeteria kitchens serving students foodservice fare made warm in microwaves, a poor substitute for an era when cooks actually cooked.

 Thanks must go to the steady faithful who refused to cry “uncle,” toss in their toolbelts, and head off to Walmart to shop.
 The incredible teachers at Boston’s North Bennet Street School, for example, are nothing less than saints.

 A New Generation of Makers, a New Level of Craftsmanship

 Meanwhile an new generation has sprung forth, one so at home with computer technology (having maneuvered a mouse since learning to walk), they are not enamored by it.
 It is a tool.
 That’s all.
 Not the end-all, be-all, salvation of the world.
 And those archaic devices found in great-uncles’ attics spawn intrigue.
 Hence the birth of a movement of makers.